isomerpages/moe-scgs/_ndlp/FAQs.md

 The operating systems in these devices have built-in security measures to defend against worms, viruses and similar malwares.
 DMA are installed in these devices to ensure that the security posture of these devices is maintained.

 **Q11.
-Which DMA Option should I choose for my child/ward? **
+Which DMA Option should I choose for my child/ward?**

-The PLD is intended to be a device primarily for teaching and learning.
-The DMA restrictions create a safe and conducive digital environment, with fewer distractions such as social media and games, that might otherwise detract from students’ learning.
-This is distinct from students’ other devices, including mobile phones, which are more typically used for leisure purposes.
+The PLD is intended for teaching and learning.
+The DMA restrictions aim to create a safe and conducive digital environment to manage  distractions such as social media and games.

 While making a selection for the DMA Option, the school recommends that parents/guardians have conversations with their daughter/ward to understand their current device usage habits, and assess if she is able to regulate her device usage on her own.
-It may be prudent to start with the default setting first and switch to another setting at a later date.**
+It may be prudent to start with the default setting first, which could be reviewed subsequently.

 **Q12: Will the devices be programmed to disallow students from downloading games?**